 This salmon avocado tartare with miso tamari sauce is honestly the best!
 Trust me when I say that this is a restaurant-quality recipe that is hard to beat!
+You will be the star of your dinner party with this gorgeous starter or main.
 Gluten-free & dairy-free.

-This is another great recipe that my dad taught me.
+This is one of my favorite dishes that my dad taught me.
 It's inspired from a local chef from Majorca and it's absolutely stunning.
 The only downside is that you won't want to order salmon tartare out in a restaurant again, because this recipe is TOP! 🤩

 If you love seafood recipes, you might also want to try this prawn cocktail salad, or this smoked salmon salad.
 Both super easy to make as well, and so good!